asincronia-concurrencia-paralelismo

 Semi-Parallelism

-“Simulated” parallelism within the same core, which is performed by activating and pausing tasks, dedicating processor time to them alternately.
+“Simulated” parallelism within the same core, performed by activating and pausing tasks, and dedicating processor time to them alternately.

-As we have seen, these are terms that are more or less simple, but they are related (and mixed with each other).
-What I said, more important than the words and the formal definition, is to know what they are and understand how they work.
+As we have seen, these are terms that are more or less simple, but are related (and mixed up with each other).
+As I said, more important than the words and the formal definition, what’s important is to know what they are and understand how they work.